LoreStudio-Charles/Virtue/README.md

 the plain can hold a peace so deep,
 and strike a blaze of love to keep.
 #### Starting SKills
-Read, Sing, Tend Animals, Sneak
+Bookish, Gifted with a Voice, Loves Animals, Prowler

 ## Keys
 Keys will open or close the door to new encounters.